zaiisao/Documentation/en/Real-time-Messaging/limitations_web.md

 ## String Length

-- The maximum length of a peer-to-peer or channel message is 32 KB.
+- The maximum size of a peer-to-peer or channel message is 32 KB.
 See [RtmMessage.text](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_web/interfaces/rtmtextmessage.html#text).
-- The maximum length of the content in a call invitation is 8 KB.
+- The maximum size of the content in a call invitation is 8 KB.
 See [LocalInvitation.content](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_web/classes/localinvitation.html#content)
-- The maximum length of the response in a call invitation is 8 KB.
+- The maximum size of the response in a call invitation is 8 KB.
 See [RemoteInvitation.response](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_web/classes/remoteinvitation.html#response)

 ## Supported Browsers